Act Governing Food Safety and Sanitation

 8. those that have passed their expiry date;

-9. those that have never been provided for human consumption and proven to be harmless to human health;or
+9. those that have never been consumed by humans domestically and have not been proven to be harmless to human health; or

-10. those that contain food additives that are not approved by the central competent authority.
+10. those that contain additives not approved by the central competent authority.

 The standards governing the permissible tolerance of pesticide or veterinary drugs residue, and the nuclear fallout or radioactivity mentioned in Subparagraphs 5 and 6 of the preceding paragraph shall be prescribed by the central competent authority through consultation with the relevant authorities.

-Beta-agonists shall not to be detected via tests in domestic and foreign meat products and other meat-related products, with the exception that the central competent authority may set a permissible tolerance of Beta-agonists after assessing risks in accordance to the citizens’ diet habits.
+Beta-agonists shall not be detected via tests in domestic and foreign meat products and other meat-related products, with the exception that the central competent authority may set a permissible tolerance of Beta-agonists after assessing risks in accordance with the citizens’ dietary habits.

 In the event of food poisoning caused by consumption of meat products containing Beta-agonists of a permissible tolerance, the importation of meat products containing Beta-agonists shall be suspended immediately.
 If said domestic food poisoning case is confirmed, the government shall take responsibility to health care for such victims and assist them in seeking compensation from the attributable entities.